-Rodrigo is a senior researcher at COPELABS and Associate Professor of Universidade Lusófona.
-He has extensive intercultural experience and multilingual skills, having grown up in Portugal, Angola, and England, and spent a significant part of his adult life in Belgium, Luxemburg, Scotland, and Germany.
-He has a background in sociology, but chose social psychology to better understand the psychological building blocks of human sociality.
-His most central research interests relate to the socio-cognitive and motivational processes involved in interpersonal, group, and intergroup relations, with a focus on the processes of production of strong social bonds (communion, intimacy, sharing).
-He also collaborates with neuropsyschologists working on ICT-based assessment and treatment of cognitive impairments, and with computer scientists on social bases for sharing network resources.
+Rodrigo Brito is a senior researcher at HEI-Lab and Associate Professor at the School of Psychology and Life Sciences of Lusófona University, Lisbon.
+He has extensive intercultural experience and multilingual skills, having grown up in Portugal, Angola, and England, and spent a significant part of his adult life in various EU countries.
+He has an undergraduate background in sociology, but chose social psychology to better understand the psychological building blocks of human sociality.
+His most central research interests relate to the socio-cognitive and motivational processes involved in interpersonal, group, and intergroup relations, with a focus on the processes of production of strong social bonds (communalism, intimacy, sharing).
+He has also collaborated with neuropsyschologists working on ICT-based assessment and treatment of cognitive impairments, and with computer scientists on social bases for sharing network resources.